 New pests will wreak havoc on forests, crops, and towns, as will heat waves, heavy rains, and increased flooding.

 Many plant and animal species could become extinct if ecosystems such as coral reefs and Alpine meadows are disrupted.

-Increased pollen-producing ragweed growth, higher levels of air pollution, and the spread of conditions favourable to pathogens and mosquitoes will make allergies, asthma, and infectious disease outbreaks more likely.
+Increased pollen-producing ragweed growth, higher levels of air pollution, and the spread of conditions favorable to pathogens and mosquitoes will make allergies, asthma, and infectious disease outbreaks more likely.

 Effect of Global Warming Short Essay

 Since hundreds of years ago, greenhouse gases have remained in the atmosphere for several years.
 Global warming, on the other hand, would have disastrous consequences for the planet.
 If global warming persists, a slew of negative consequences will emerge.
 Melting polar ice caps, economic effects, warming oceans, and more storms, disease transmission, and earthquakes are all examples.

 The melting of the polar ice caps is the first consequence.
 The ice at the North Pole will melt as the temperature increases.
 Since melting glaciers become seas, the first result of ice melting would be an increase in sea levels.
 “If the ice melted today, the seas will rise about 230 feet,” according to the National Snow and Ice Data Center.
 Many low-lying areas, such as the Netherlands, are affected.
 Once the North Pole melts, the Netherlands will be submerged in water.
 However, that will not happen easily, and the sea level will continue to rise.

 Another impact is the loss of habitat for some species.
 Polar bears and tropical frogs would become extinct as a result of climate change.
 Furthermore, since animals are not like humans, different birds will migrate to other locations.
 They are unable to adjust to changes in their climate, such as temperature or living conditions.